Unpopular-GitHuber123/6502-emulation/README.md

 Look at the example program in each folder for information on how to set up the file (once installed and included) and write a program.

+As for the license, I'm pretty sure the MIT one means do whatever you want so use that license ig

 I'm ass at writing readmes so this is all you get k thx bye